 Despite the introduction of the UK Bribery Act 2010, there is still an estimated $1 trillion being paid in bribes each year, according to the United Nations.
-Sadly, it is the most vulnerable members of society who fall victim to corruption the most.

 Look out for signs of corruption if the third party your company is dealing with seems unqualified for the job he/she is contracted to perform.

 6. Incomplete travel and expenses

 Incomplete travel and expenses forms could indicate an employee is trying to hard something.
 It could be that they are being used to obtain money for improper payments.

 By being aware of the potential signs of bribery and corruption, we can help stop it from taking place in the workplace.
 Not only will people know the signs to look out for but the raised awareness could help put people off and prevent corruption from happening in the first place.

 Want to know more about Bribery & Corruption?